dabble-of-devops-bioanalyze/jupyterbook-zenhub/README.md

 1. Archives each article found in the list of articles.

 1. Deletes all entries from `zendesk.json`.
+(Essentially the file is reduced to 0 bytes)

+1. Deletes the `_build` sub-directory in the source folder.